- Mission & Values

 A Message from the President

-A special endeavor on the global stage is the Regis College Haiti Project, which educates nursing faculty in Haiti to help rebuild the human infrastructure in that earthquake-devastated country.
-The Haiti Project has been recognized by the Clinton-Bush Haiti Fund with significant funding.
+Our special endeavor on the global stage is the Regis Haiti Project.
+The project educates nursing faculty in Haiti to help rebuild the human infrastructure in that earthquake-devastated country.
+Several years ago the Regis Haiti Project was recognized by the Clinton-Bush Haiti Fund with significant funding, and this year it has been granted significant support from the W.K.
+Kellogg Foundation.

 Explore this website and you’ll see what I mean.
 Better yet, visit our campus.
-Come experience find your path and fulfill your purpose.
+Come and experience why Regis is big enough to lead and small enough to care about each student’s journey of discovery.